 “I received the documents you emailed, but I have a few questions.
 Do you mind answering them for me?”

 “I am returning your call; I got your message yesterday.
 How may we assist you?“

-Always be respectful and avoid saying anything rude or negative.
+Always be respectful with a normal tone and avoid saying anything rude or negative.
 You don’t want them to be annoyed or turned off by your introduction.

 Personal phone conversations often take place spontaneously.
 If you do not reach your acquaintances, you can leave a message.

 Ask If It Is a Good Time to Talk

 If you aren’t sure if someone can talk, ask them.